minmus-9/lysp/README.md

-# Python LISP: Solution In Search Of A Problem
+# Python LYSP: Solution In Search Of A Problem

-Yes, yes, another &^%ing LISP written in Python.
-Yeah, its name even has a %^#%$ `p` and a &^@&^ `y` in it.
+OH NO!
+Another &^%ing LISP written in Python??!
+Yeah, and its name even has a %^#%$ `P` and a &^@&^ `Y` in it.

-This one is a little different from the others I've studied in that it (a) was written for the explicit purpose of reading ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below), and (b) has been written in continuation-passing-style (CPS) and uses trampolines throughout (see refs).
-It supports first-class continuations of unlimited extent via `call/cc` and also has proper tail-call support for "unlimited" tail recursion.
+This one is a little different from the others I've studied in that it

+- was written for the explicit purpose of getting through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below), and

+- has been written in continuation-passing-style (CPS) and uses trampolines throughout (see refs).

+It supports first-class continuations of unlimited extent via `call/cc` and also has proper tail-call support for unlimited tail
+recursion:

 ```
 (define (loop f)